pablomarti/one_ring/Readme.md

 # One Ring

+Beam Pipeline that runs with the Flink Runner.
+It consumes from a Kafka topic and writes the messages to a text file.

 ### Run Kafka

 You can clone the Kafka mirror from https://github.com/apache/kafka and follow these steps to start the services and produce the messages.
 Here we work